-ISEE brings autonomy to shipping yards with self-driving container trucks – TechCrunch
+ISEE brings autonomy to shipping hubs with self-driving yard trucks – TechCrunch

 Shipping yards are the buffer zone of the logistics industry.
 When a container is unloaded from a ship full of them, it can’t exactly just sit there on the wharf where the crane dropped it.
 Maybe it’s time sensitive and has to trucked out right away; maybe it needs to go through customs and inspections and must stay in the facility for a week; maybe it’s refrigerated and needs power and air hookups.

-Each of these situations will be handled by a professional driver, hooking the container up to a short-haul truck and driving it the hundred or thousand meters to its proper place, an empty slot with a power hookup, long term storage, ready access for inspection, etc. But like many jobs in logistics, this one is increasingly facing a labor shortage as fewer people sign up for it every year.
-The work, after all, is fairly repetitive, not particularly easy, and of course heavy equipment can be dangerous.
+Each of these situations will be handled by a professional driver, hooking up the container to a short-haul truck and driving it the hundred or thousand meters to its proper place, an empty slot with a power hookup, long-term storage, ready access for inspection, etc. But like many jobs in logistics, this one is increasingly facing a labor shortage as fewer people sign up for it every year.
+The work, after all, is fairly repetitive, not particularly easy and, of course, heavy equipment can be dangerous.

 ISEE’s co-founders Yibiao Zhao and Debbie Yu said they identified the logistics industry as one that needs more automation, and these container yards especially.
 “Working with customers, it’s surprising how dated their yard operation is — it’s basically just people yelling,” said Zhao.
 “There’s a big opportunity to bring this to the next level.”

-The ISEE trucks are not fully custom vehicles but yard trucks of a familiar type, retrofitted with lidar, cameras, and other sensors to give them 360-degree awareness.
+The ISEE trucks are not fully custom vehicles but yard trucks of a familiar type, retrofitted with lidar, cameras and other sensors to give them 360-degree awareness.
 Their job is to transport containers (unmodified, it is important to note) to and from locations in the yards, backing the 50-foot trailer into a parking spot with as little as a foot of space on either side.

 “A customer adopts our solution just as if they’re hiring another driver,” Zhao said.
 No safe zone is required, no extra considerations need to be made at the yard.
 The ISEE trucks navigate the yard intelligently, driving around obstacles, slowing for passing workers, and making room for other trucks, whether autonomous or human.
 Unlike many industrial machines and vehicles, these bring the current state of autonomous driving to bear in order to stay safe and drive as safely as possible among mixed and unpredictable traffic.